gargoyle/GigaFactory/README.md

 the required Command or Query object from only a class name and a `$data` array of parameters.

-## Limitations

-Although the name resolver allows flexibility in the choice of method name to call inside your factory, the method signature must always be `someMethodName($className, $dataArray)`.

 ## Example

 TBC